numberscope/frontscope/README.md

    engine that the visualizer is valid.
 The engine will call `validate` before it calls `initialize` and will only proceed if the `isValid` property of the `ValidationStatus` object is `true`.
 Otherwise it will display the error.
+   Generally speaking, the framework takes care of these bookkeeping details and you can simply implement the `checkParameters()` method that just has to examine if parameter values are sensible and return a ValidationStatus accordingly.
 7. `setup()`: a method that acts on the p5 sketch to set up the canvas for drawing.
 Called just prior to draw.
 8. `draw()`: the method that does the bulk of the visualizer's work.
 This is